 CD16, FcγRIIIa receptor; CD40L, CD40 ligand; CDR, complement determination region; CHOP, cyclophosphamide, doxorubicin, vincristine, and prednisone; GM1, ganglioside M1; HCV, hepatitis C virus; Ig, immunoglobulin; IL, interleukin; κ, kappa light chain; LPL, lymphoplasmacytic lymphoma; MAG, myelin-associated glycoprotein; R-CHOP, cyclophosphamide, doxorubicin, vincristine, prednisone, and rituximab; R-CP, cyclophosphamide, prednisone, and rituximab; R-CVP, cyclophosphamide, vincristine, prednisone, and rituximab; sCD27, soluble CD27; WHO, World Health Organization; WM, Waldenström macroglobulinemia.

 In 1944, Jan Waldenström, a Swedish physician-scientist, reported in Acta Medica Scandinavica three cases of a disease he presciently thought was related to myeloma but for the absence of bone involvement and the scarcity of plasma cells in the infiltrate of small lymphocytes.
 He noted the increase in plasma protein concentration, marked increased serum viscosity, exaggerated bleeding and retinal hemorrhages, and virtually every other feature of the disorder in his case descriptions.
 In collaboration with a colleague, he showed, using ultracentrifugation and electrophoresis, that the abundant abnormal protein had a molecular weight of approximately 1 million and was not an aggregate of smaller proteins.
-The disease, which he described with such thoroughness, was ...
+The disease, which he described with such ...